 Wait – not so fast!
-As aforementioned, these pronouns can be used in sentences that are not questions.
+These pronouns can also be used in sentences that are not questions.
 In those cases, these pronouns are not interrogative.
-Make sure to understand this distinction before moving on with understanding the grammatical structures involved with interrogative pronouns.

 There are several other words that start with a W – but watch out!
 They are not interrogative pronouns just because they are words that start with W and are in questions!

-Below are a few examples of interrogative pronouns being used correctly in questions.
-Make sure you understand why these examples in particular are correct.
+Below are a few examples of interrogative pronouns being used correctly in questions:

 These are a few examples that are incorrect: